NUAAXQ/personal_website/index.md

 ## About Me

-I am currently a Research Associate in the Department of Computer Science at the University of Oxford from August 2021.
-I work in the Cyber-Physical Systems Group under the supervision of [Prof. Niki Trigoni](https://en.wikipedia.org/wiki/Niki_Trigoni) and [Prof. Andrew Markham](https://www.cs.ox.ac.uk/people/andrew.markham/).
+I am currently a lecturer in the School of Computer Science at the University of Leeds.
+Before joining Leeds, I was a Research Associate in the Department of Computer Science at the University of Oxford, where I worked in the Cyber-Physical Systems Group under the supervision of [Prof. Niki Trigoni](https://en.wikipedia.org/wiki/Niki_Trigoni) and [Prof. Andrew Markham](https://www.cs.ox.ac.uk/people/andrew.markham/).
 Prior to Oxford, I obtained my Ph.D. degree in 2021 from China and was supervised by Prof. Jun Wang.
 In 2019, I went to Cardiff University, UK, as a joint Ph.D. for 18 months in the School of Computer Science and Informatics, under the supervision of Prof. Yu-kun Lai and Jing Wu.
 I aim to create intelligent systems for effective and efficient perception and understanding of 3D scenes as my research objective.
-My research interests are 3D Perception, Computer Vision, and Machine Learning, and I publish extensively in venues and journals such as CVPR, ICCV, ECCV, RA-L, TMM, IJCV, etc. My research goal is to build intelligent systems which are able to achieve an effective and efficient perception and understanding of 3D scenes. **At Oxford, my current research focuses on 3D human point cloud generation from multiple sensors.**
+My research interests are 3D Perception, Computer Vision, and Machine Learning, and I publish extensively in venues and journals such as CVPR, ICCV, ECCV, RA-L, TMM, IJCV, etc. My research goal is to build intelligent systems which are able to achieve an effective and efficient perception and understanding of 3D scenes.

 ## Research Interests